 Vice President, Management Consulting

 Laura Prietula serves as the Vice President for Management Consulting at KGS where she is responsible for establishing standardized management practices, leading transformational initiatives, and formulating professional and personal career paths, both for clients and internally in KGS.
-Ms. Prietula's wide-reaching expertise includes business and IT portfolio management, organizational change management, and project execution.
+With more than 25 years of experience, Ms. Prietula's wide-reaching expertise includes business and IT portfolio management, organizational change management, and project execution.

 Before joining KGS in 2016, Ms. Prietula worked in the healthcare and technology industries at the Department of Veterans Affairs for over 13 years, serving Veterans and their families.
 She led strategic initiatives including personal identification efforts such as VA’s healthcare identification card and information sharing with the Department of Defense.
 Ms. Prietula has also worked in the manufacturing, financial, and services industries.